-In this step by step painting demonstration I am going to show you how to paint this mountain landscape shown in the picture below.
+In this step-by-step painting demonstration, I am going to show you how to paint this mountain landscape as shown in the picture below.
 This landscape painting is based on Mount Talbot in Fiordland, New Zealand.
-It is a huge mountain range which ultimately leads to the epic Milford Sound, this is a great subject for landscape painting.
+It is a vast mountain range that ultimately leads to the epic Milford Sound; this is an excellent subject for landscape painting.

 Planning the Painting

-In order to create an engaging mountain landscape painting first of all we need to plan our picture so we can determine what the painting is about.
-Depth within a painting can be achieved by having strategically placed focal points and effective use of colour to create atmosphere and space within the painting.
+In order to create an engaging mountain landscape painting, first of all, we need to plan our picture to determine what the painting is about.
+Depth within a painting can be achieved by having strategically placed focal points and effective use of color to create atmosphere and space within the painting.

-In order to create the story of this painting I decided what elements I wanted in the scene and where I wanted my main focal point to be.
-Before I even began painting this picture I compiled many pencil sketches in order to plan the composition so I could see what would work and what wasn’t going to work in the picture.
-This is essential so I don’t run into problems with composition issues later on when I am painting the picture.
+In order to create the story of this painting, I decided what elements I wanted in the scene and where I wanted my main focal point to be.
+Before I even began painting this picture, I compiled many pencil sketches in order to plan the composition so I could see what would work and what wasn’t going to work in the picture.
+This is essential so I don’t encounter problems with composition issues later on when I paint the picture.

-When compiling my sketches, I am constantly thinking about my composition checklist to reduce or eliminate elements that could ruin the composition.
-Common compositional errors in landscape painting can include centre lines or focal point placed in the centre of the painting, aberrations and repeating objects, shapes and vectors and/or too much information.
-Many times in landscape painting less is more so it’s often a good idea to simplify the painting especially in terms of composition.
+When compiling my sketches, I constantly think about my composition checklist to reduce or eliminate elements that could ruin the composition.
+Common compositional errors in landscape painting can include center lines or focal points placed in the center of the picture, aberrations and repeating objects, shapes, and vectors and/or too much information.
+Many times in landscape painting less is more so it’s often a good idea to simplify the painting, especially in terms of composition.

 Creating the Composition